Juror No. 2

-Juror #2 is a 2024 American legal thriller film co-produced and directed by Clint Eastwood and written by Jonathan Abrams.
+Juror #2 is a 2024 American legal thriller film co-produced and directed by Clint Eastwood (in his final film as director before retirement) and written by Jonathan Abrams.
 The film stars Nicholas Hoult, Toni Collette, J. K. Simmons, and Kiefer Sutherland.
 In the film, a man serving on the jury of a high-profile murder trial realizes that he may be responsible for the victim's death.

 Juror #2 had its world premiere at AFI Fest on October 27, 2024, and was released in the United States by Warner Bros.
 Pictures on November 1, 2024.
 The film received positive reviews from critics and was named one of the Top 10 Films of 2024 by the National Board of Review.